Charset detection

 Character encoding detection, charset detection, or code page detection is the process of heuristically guessing the character encoding of a series of bytes that represent text.
-The technique is recognised to be unreliable and is only used when specific metadata, such as a HTTP Content-Type: header is either not available, or is assumed to be untrustworthy.
+The technique is recognised to be unreliable and is only used when specific metadata, such as an HTTP Content-Type: header is either not available, or is assumed to be untrustworthy.

-This algorithm usually involves statistical analysis of byte patterns, like frequency distribution of trigraphs of various languages encoded in each code page that will be detected; such statistical analysis can also be used to perform language detection.
+This algorithm usually involves statistical analysis of byte patterns; such statistical analysis can also be used to perform language detection.
 This process is not foolproof because it depends on statistical data.

-In general, incorrect charset detection leads to mojibake.
+In general, incorrect charset detection leads to mojibake, due to character bytes being interpreted as belonging to one set—the incorrectly detected one—when they actually belong to a completely different one.